ziedHamdi/svelte-user-credits/README.md

 ## Getting Started

 ### Prerequisits:
-To be able to run this project, you'll have to provide a .env file with the following constants:
+To be able to use this project, you'll have to provide a .env file with the following constants (values are just examples):
 ```
 STRIPE_PUBLIC_KEY=pk_live_XYZ
 STRIPE_PRIVATE_KEY=sk_live_XYZ